laercio-barbosa/rmaProject/README.md

 > Older versions can broke some objects!

 - Matlab 2016b
 > It is possible to use Matlab 2014b.
-Tou just need to change line 44 in file `printSpdDistInfo.m` to `algstr = algorithm;`
+You just need to change line 44 in file `printSpdDistInfo.m` to `algstr = algorithm;`